18F/methods/pages/heuristic-analysis.md

 ## Reasons to use it:

-Quickly identify common design problems that make websites hard to use with conducting more involved user research.
+To quickly identify common design problems that make websites hard to use with conducting more involved user research.

 ## Time required